irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 ### Description

-This details some customisation options for the desktop.
+This details some customisation options for the Plasma desktop.

 > [!NOTE]
 > Feel free to skip parts of this section that you do not wish to implement.